kanikav356/100-HIRES-ASSIGNMENT-/README.md

 Issue 4: Difficulty opening the repository in Cursor
 Solution: I opened the repository using "Open Project" and switched to the Editor Window to access the project files.

+Issue 5: Could not find the project files in Cursor.
+Solution: Opened the correct project folder from the Editor Window and accessed the README file.